psf/requests/docs/user/advanced.rst

 Custom Authentication
 ---------------------

-Requests allows you to use specify your own authentication mechanism.
+Requests allows you to specify your own authentication mechanism.

 Any callable which is passed as the ``auth`` argument to a request method will have the opportunity to modify the request before it is dispatched.